snipara-companion

 snipara-companion query --follow-recommendationwill execute the recommendedsnipara_code_*tool when Snipara detects a structural code question. - Workflow presets:

-snipara-companion workflow run --mode autoand--mode fullcombine retrieval, planning, and graph follow-up. - Runtime hints: workflow runs suggest Snipara Sandbox for FULL, orchestrated, or execution-heavy work without executing Runtime jobs themselves.
+snipara-companion workflow run --mode lite,--mode standard,--mode full, and--mode orchestratecover focused work, normal coding work, managed phases, and explicit hosted orchestration.autoremains a compatibility alias for STANDARD behavior. - Runtime hints: workflow runs suggest Snipara Sandbox for FULL, orchestrated, or execution-heavy work without executing Sandbox jobs themselves.

-snipara-companion doctorreports Snipara auth, Snipara Sandbox CLI, Runtime MCP config, provider keys, and Docker. - Direct code graph access:
+snipara-companion doctorreports Snipara auth, Snipara Sandbox CLI, Sandbox MCP config, provider keys, Docker, and optional orchestrator availability. - Direct code graph access:

 snipara-companion shared-contextloads the shared collections linked to the current project instead of preloading every team rule on every session.